Pinzauti/LaTeX-thesis-template/README.md

 ## File structure
     .
+    ├── .github
+        ├── workflows
+            ├── latex.yml               # Action to compile and upload the PDF document to the workflow tab.
     ├── src                             # Where the actual template is
     │   ├── Chapters                    # Chapters of the document
     |       ├── AppendixA